 The Key Takeaway

-Building a riding arena is a big investment, but proper maintenance can help ensure that your arena remains safe and in good condition for many years to come.
-Choose the right footing and surfacing material according to the type of riding you plan to do and follow proper installation and maintenance procedures to get the most out of your arena and horse barn.
+Building a riding arena is a big investment, but proper maintenance can help ensure that your arena remains safe and in good condition for many years to come while considering potential property taxes.
+Choose the right footing and surfacing material according to the type of riding you plan to do and consider using portable panels like the PH series panel to follow proper installation and excavation maintenance procedures to get the most out of your arena and horse barn.

 By taking these steps and following proper maintenance procedures, you can keep your riding arena in safe and good condition for many years to come.
 Understanding the basics of riding arena construction, footing materials, and surfacing materials is essential for achieving a successful project that will bring you and your horse many years of enjoyment.